 - You can retrieve files from the Trash when you get an inability to move error.

-- You can delete files hidden in the Finder; These are files that may have settings for specific apps or parts of OS X, including a dot (.) in front of their name, that are not displayed by Finder.
+- You can delete files hidden in the Finder; These are files that may have settings for specific apps or parts of OS X, including a dot (.) in front of their name that is not displayed by Finder.

 - In case your Mac crashes and you don’t have Finder access anymore, you can use the command line to fix the problem.